manassaloi/manassaloi.github.io/_posts/2020-01-25-career-frameworks.markdown

 16. [A forty year career](https://lethain.com/forty-year-career/); Not four IPOs, not fourteen two-year stints, but forty years

 17. [Punch above your weight class](https://www.allencheng.com/tools-of-titans-summary-tim-ferriss/); Chris Sacca invited himself to meetings and offered to take notes

+18. [optimise for Rate-of-learning early in your career](https://kyletibbitts.com/rate-of-learning-the-most-valuable-startup-compensation-56dddc17fa42); it can be the most valuable compensation for working at a startup

 **Note:** I will keep expanding this list